tock/tock/doc/Syscalls.md

 ## Process State

-In Tock, a process can be in one of three states:
+In Tock, a process can be in one of seven states:

  - **Running**: Normal operation.
 A Running process is eligible to be scheduled for execution, although is subject to being paused by Tock to allow interrupt